-The course structure that was developed by Sanda Lenzholzer was carried out in pilot courses in the five participating countries.
+Climate change is causing extreme weather conditions.
+These extremes also influence the weather in the city.
+The protagonists in this city climate are: heat(temperature), wind and water.
+Sanda Lenzholzer developed a course structure that was carried out in pilot courses in five participating countries.
 In all countries the pilot course structure received very good reviews from the participants.

 Therefore and because of great interest from the professional field, Wageningen Academy will offer this course as part of their regular course programme in the future.
-The next course is planned for the second half of 2016.
-If you are interested in participating in the course, please contact: Janine.Quist@wur.nl
+The next course (in Dutch) is planned for the September 2019.
+You can also contact the programme manager for in company offers.

 From the official website (Website CLIM CAP):